halides/sfml_gol/README.md

 v0.2:
 Overhauled (most of) business logic to a class.
 However stepping to the next generation is still a stub.
 About 4.5 hours development in total here.

+v0.3:
+Stepping works and decided to go with wrapping instead of an infinite grid.
+"Feature complete" from my point of view, needs refactoring and documentation.
+About 6 hours of development 'cos wrapping was such a mess of small bugs to get working :-p.